gnosis/dx-examples-dev/03_onchain-usage-oracle/README.md

-# Example 02: Use DutchX as an Oracle
+# Onchain usage: Oracle
 This example shows how to create your own contract and migrations that makes use the DutchX.

-In this example we will create a `Safe` contract to deposit fund.
+This example creates a `Safe` contract to deposit fund.
 We will use the DutchX to help us estimate the price in `USD` for any token in our `Safe`.

 > This example is part of the guide http://dutchx.readthedocs.io/en/latest/
 >